FireRescue1 & Fire Chief Editorial Advisory Board

 Deputy Chief, Loveland-Symmes Fire Department, Ohio

 Billy Goldfeder serves as deputy chief of the Loveland-Symmes Fire Department in Ohio.
 A 1993 graduate of the National Fire Academy's Executive Fire Officer Program, Goldfeder has served as a fire chief in Ohio, Virginia and Florida.
-He’s also a member of the board of directors for the International Association of Fire Chiefs (IAFC), serving as chair of the Safety, Health and Survival Section.
+He’s also a member of the board of directors for the IAFC, serving as chair of the Safety, Health and Survival Section.
 In 2001, Chief Goldfeder was honored with an appointment of honorable battalion chief of FDNY.
 He is a member of the board of directors of the September 11th Families Association as well as the National Fallen Firefighters Foundation (NFFF), and provides expert assistance to the NIOSH Fire Fighter Fatality Investigation and Prevention Program.
-Goldfeder is a frequent contributor to fire service publications and serves as a consultant for Lexipol’s fire policy services.
-Goldfeder, along with Lexipol co-founder Gordon Graham, host and sponsor FirefighterCloseCalls.com.
+Goldfeder serves as a consultant for Lexipol’s fire policy services and, along with Lexipol co-founder Gordon Graham, hosts and sponsors FirefighterCloseCalls.com.

 Assistant Chief, San Francisco Fire Department